 When you are victimized by fraud, you are generally entitled to receive a refund or, in certain circumstances, apply for a chargeback.

 Legitimate Loan Repayment Options Do Exist

 It should be noted that various legitimate federal student loan repayment options do exist, and there is no fee for submitting an application.
 The URL to consult is StudentLoans.gov.
 Of course, there are also legitimate, outside financial professionals who do provide consulting services to holders of student loans who seek to refinance them.
 If you want to select one, confirm in advance that he or she is properly licensed to provide the service that you seek.
 As a rule, if a web site you consult about federal student loans does not use .gov as its URL suffix, it cannot be considered authoritative and, at the very worst, may prove to be a scam.

-If you think you have been victimized by a student loan scam, consult with our fund recovery experts at MyChargeBack.
+If you think you’ve been the victim of a student loan forgiveness scam, contact the fund recovery experts at MyChargeBack.